moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 ## <i class="fas fa-compass" id="biz-tech-icons"></i> Our Mission Statement

-We work hard to stay ahead of emerging threats.
 Our mission is to provide actionable intelligence that empowers GitLab to make informed, proactive decisions about security.

-When new threats emerge, we aim to quickly assess the risks, evaluate our defenses, and provide clear recommendations for action.

-We do this by continuously monitoring the threat landscape, analyzing risks, and building and maintaining relationships with industry peers.
+We monitor the threat landscape with a focus on identifying the most relevant risks to GitLab.
+We analyze these risks, track the associated threat actors, and build relationships with industry peers.
 These connections give us access to timely, unique insights that are not otherwise available.
-We focus on extracting the most relevant information to our organization, allowing us to deliver clear, concise reports that recommend immediate actions.
+We focus on extracting the information most relevant to our organization, allowing us to deliver clear, concise reports that recommend immediate actions.

-By staying vigilant and sharing targeted intelligence, we strive to help GitLab anticipate challenges, move swiftly, and protect our platform and customers.
+By staying vigilant and sharing targeted intelligence, we strive to help GitLab anticipate challenges, move swiftly, and protect our customers and our platform.

 ## <i class="fas fa-users" id="biz-tech-icons"></i> The Team